Urge TFL To Reduce Train Noise

 The Issue

-Transport for London (TFL) has acknowledged the issue, stating that track maintenance including grinding and lubrication is difficult to implement, given that they only have 2 grinding machines for the entire network.
-This limited number of machines and their age have been cited by TfL in official documents and London Assembly reports as a challenge in effectively managing widespread issues like tube noise and track maintenance.
-Notwithstanding the shortage of aged operational machines, TFL acknowledge that even the track grinding doesn't resolve the problem for long.
+Transport for London (TfL) has acknowledged the issue, stating that track maintenance—including grinding and lubrication—is difficult to implement given that they only have 2 grinding machines for the entire network.
+This limited number of machines and their age have been cited by TfL in official documents and London Assembly reports as a challenge in effectively managing widespread issues like tube noise.
+Notwithstanding the shortage of aged operational machines, TfL acknowledges that even track grinding doesn't resolve the problem for long.
+The pressure to run more trains at higher speeds is unrelenting, leaving less time to maintain the tracks effectively and properly.

 If you are affected by this, then please do complete the TFL complaints form too at: